sid-1998/booknotes/system-design/system-design-interview/Follow-up questions/Readme.md

 #### how to have concurrency for db writes

-- avoid locking rows(pessimistic locking)
+- avoid locking rows(pessimistic locking done using Select for update or atomic updates)
 - use pessimistic locking based on versions or timestamps and fail fast the req which reads later.
 This is good, but it causes many req to fail in highly concurrent setup
-- BEST : used atomic conditional writes instead of row locks as they are faster and req don't wait to take the lock.
-DB handles concurrency internally which is faster than app server taking a lock for a req
+- BEST :  use cache to store and update affected row value and write to db in batches asynchronously

 #### how to handle backpressure in queue